Contact the Music Graduate Office

 These five steps must be completed by the last day of the semester (or JSoM summer session) in which you plan to graduate.

-Using this method, you submit the appropriate number of bound printed copies of your document (three copies for all students other than Composition).
+Using this method, you submit the appropriate number of bound printed copies of your document (three copies for all students other than Composition.
+Composition majors submit two copies).
 Doctoral Final Projects that include a CD-ROM component would include both a printed copy of the written component and the CD-ROM, which the bindery will be able to incorperate into the bound document.

 In documents submitted this way, the signature page must be printed on the same kind of paper on which the document is submitted and should be signed by the appropriate members of the faculty.
 All signatures must be real, not scanned or copied.